arrscanarr/scanarr/README.md

 ## Scanarr

 A tool for searching files and folders against tracker APIs and reporting which ones are not found on the tracker.
+To use it, you must have a configured **Jackett** instance.
+Other tools like Prowlarr or the use of Torznab is currently not supported.

 ### Installation